-1. A student who wishes to participate in two sports during the same season must designate a primary sport before the beginning of the first appointed date of practice set by MSHSAA for the season of participation.

-2. A primary sport is defined as the sport which takes precedence over another sport in the event there is a conflict of schedule or any other matter that could lead to a conflict.
+- 1. A student who wishes to participate in two sports during the same season must designate a primary sport before the beginning of the first appointed date of practice set by MSHSAA for the season of participation. - 2.
+A primary sport is defined as the sport which takes precedence over another sport in the event there is a conflict of schedule or any other matter that could lead to a conflict.
 The student must adhere to the primary sport in the event of any and all conflicts of schedule.
 If one sport has a contest and the other has practice, the contest will take precedence.
-If the conflict involves a contest of each sport on the same day, the primary sport will always take precedence regardless of the level of competition, i.e., conference, district, and state competitions for the secondary sport WILL NOT take precedence over any level of competition for the primary sport.

-3. The student must practice in both sports but the amount of practice time must meet the agreed requirements of the head coaches of those sports involved.

-4. Approval may be denied because of academic concerns at any time during the sport season.
-The athlete then will participate in the primary sport only.

-5. The student and parents or legal guardians must sign a contract of dual-sport participation before the first practice sessions he or she attends.

-6. In the event that a student is disciplined for any infraction in a specific sport, the consequence will also be applied to the second sport in the season of dual participation.
+If the conflict involves a contest of each sport on the same day please refer to the agreement that was signed by the students athlete, parents/guardian and the activities director. - 3.
+The student must practice in both sports but the amount of practice time must meet the agreed requirements of the head coaches of those sports involved. - 4.
+Approval may be denied because of academic concerns at any time during the sport season.
+The athlete then will participate in the primary sport only. - 5.
+The student and parents or legal guardians must sign an agreement of dual-sport participation before the first contest he or she attends. - 6.
+In the event that a student is disciplined for any infraction in a specific sport, the consequence will also be applied to the second sport in the season of dual participation.
 For example-Student A is suspended 25% of a season for drug use.
-That suspension is to be served for both the primary sport and non-priority sport.7.
-The High School Athletic Director and the High School Principal will serve in the capacity of advisors and final judgments on matters concerning dual-sports participation.
+That suspension is to be served for both the primary sport and non-priority sport.
+7. The High School Athletic Director and the High School Principal will serve in the capacity of advisors and final judgments on matters concerning dual-sports participation.